jemcox/brookesbooks/pages/about.md

 ![](../uploads/screenshot-2020-10-11-at-15.39.14.png "Libre Baskerville and Alegreya family [1001 fonts]")

 I hope that my traditional but fun design choices within my blog reflect the book industry that although many years old is evolving constantly with the changing times.
-Thank you for joining me here and taking the time to read my words both now and to come!
+Thank you for joining me here and taking the time to read my words now and in future posts!